If you or a loved one has been involved in an accident involving alcohol, it’s important to understand the timeline surrounding a dram shop lawsuit.

 Utah’s Social Host Liability Laws

 Utah has an additional violation that extends to private parties.
 Social host liability laws state that a social host can be held responsible for any unfortunate aftermath caused by a minor under age 21.
 If they are an adult who knowingly serves alcohol to a minor, they can be held liable according to the law.

 Statute of Limitations

 Just like any other lawsuit, a dram shop lawsuit claim has a rigorous statute of limitations.
-This varies from state to state, but in Utah, the legal time limit is four years from the date of the incident.
+This varies from state to state, but in Utah, the legal time limit is two years from the date of the incident.
 This timeframe is imperative to keep in mind when seeking litigation.

 Flickinger Sutterfield & Boulton Can Help You Receive Maximum Compensation